AlexOlza/MindSimulator/README.md

 **Step 2: Training**

-You should run _voxel_autoencoder_aligning.py_ to train the fMRI autocoder and then run _voxel_diffusion_prior.py_ to train the diffusion estimator.
+You need to run _voxel_autoencoder_aligning.py_ to train the fMRI autocoder and then run _voxel_diffusion_prior.py_ to train the diffusion estimator.

 ## Concept-selective Region Localization

+You need to first run _coco_image_classification.py_ to build the stimulus set, then run _final_encoding_ae+prior.py_ to obtain the synthetic fMRI signals.
+Based on these, you can perform a one-sample t-test and multiple comparison correction to obtain the localization results.

 ## Acknowledgements